cdl-geneseo/geneseo-dictionary/T/Turnt.md

 # Turnt

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Turnt

 Created by  Unknown User (mtr7), last modified by  Unknown User (klf16) on Apr 29, 2015

 Adjective used to describe someone who is drunk. &quot;How much did he have to drink, he is so turnt&quot;.
 Romig, S-Z, 2015.Adjective used to describe someone who is ready to party. &quot;Now that all my finals are done, it's time to get turnt!&quot;.
 Romig, S-Z, 2015.Adjective used to describe someone who is both drunk and stoned.
 Freeman 2015.